Conservation and restoration of fur objects: Wet cleaning

 Wet cleaning is incredibly harmful to protein materials.
 Processes like dry-cleaning solvents, oil, waxes, lubricants, and saddle soaps actually can remove the natural protective oils causing further drying that can lead to embrittlement.
 When solvents are absolutely necessary, they should be spot tested before overall use to ensure there is no harmful dyeing or bleaching.
 If it was determined safe, the solvent should be applied with a swab going in the direction of the fur.
 If possible, absorbent paper should be placed under the strands being treated to separate them from unnecessarily getting solvent on the rest of the object.
 Fur objects can often become stiff or distorted, but steaming or spraying water directly on the object can cause damage.
 The solution for misshapen objects is increased humidity as a restorative tool.

 Freezing

 The only sure way of removing pest infestation on fur objects is through freezing.
 Objects should be placed inside a clear polyester bag, the excess air should be removed and it should be heat sealed.
 An alternative is a polyethylene bag with parcel tape.
-The bag can be placed in a domestic freezer for at least 14 days at a temperature of -18 C or for 72 hours at -30 C. It is important to note that if the atmosphere is maintained at a high humidity point in very low temperatures, the moisture will form frost on the object and with too little humidity, the object will absorb what little moisture there is and dry out, so it is vital to maintain the proper environment even in freezing.
+The bag can be placed in a domestic freezer for at least 14 days at a temperature of -18 C or for 72 hours at -30 C. If the atmosphere is maintained at a high humidity point in very low temperatures, the moisture will form frost on the object and with too little humidity, the object will absorb what little moisture there is and dry out, so it is vital to maintain the proper environment even in freezing.
 Cold storage at 10 C is recommended at all times to inhibit insect activity.